danielpaulwill/wayfarer-lite-v3/README.md

 - 4 character options, replacing all three current options
 - Music for each location, scene, or event
 - Digital dice roll to determine action achievement
+- Grey out location after all events from that location have been played
+- Create password reset functionality
+<p>&nbsp;</p>

+##### Bug Fixes & Tweaks
+- Add Location image to the location database: parse that image onto the event list page
+- For each locations music, check to see if other music is currently playing and stop that music before playing other music
+- Include a clear note on the login screen to remember your username and password.
+The game is still in development and currently can not reset passwords.
+- Include note before landing page to turn speakers on for ideal game experience
 <p>&nbsp;</p>